 The use of the so called telephone “bug” in the business environment as a weapon to combat fraud and theft is not new.
-However, we believe that bugs are a valuable tool in the fight against crime, but are not always considered as an option, because of uncertainty as to their legality.
-Many of our clients over the years have expressed concern about the “do’s and don’t” in the respect of surveillance.
+However, we believe that bugging / covert surveillance are valuable tools in the fight against crime, but are not always considered as an option, because of uncertainty as to their legality.
+Many of our clients over the years have expressed concern about the “do’s and don’t” in the respect of bugging / covert surveillance.
 We would like to share with you some of the answers to their questions.
 FREQUENTLY ASKED QUESTIONS:- Q. Is it legal to bug the phone at my office?
 A. Yes – but be aware of the following conditions:- The Constitution clearly upholds the right go privacy which includes the right no to have:-

 - Their person or home searched.

 - Their property searched.